Wells-for-Zoe/book/src/greenhouse/Photos-Tab.md

-## GPS-Photos
+## Photos-Tab

-All photos captured with Flority App are directly uploaded to greenhouse and are displayed in the Gallery and Map.
+Photos captured with Flority App are directly uploaded to greenhouse and are displayed in the Gallery and on the Map automatically.
+360° Panoramas can also be uploaded in the Panorama-Tab.

 <img width="1701" height="909" alt="image" src="https://github.com/user-attachments/assets/f7fb25f9-75e3-452e-aab4-1153666975f4" />